 Weekly Services

-Our rich liturgical tradition includes the use of vestments, music, candles, bells, and incense.
+Our rich liturgical tradition includes the use of vestments, music, and candles.
 While we fall on the “high church” end liturgically, neither the facilities nor the people are formal.
 One is more likely to see casual clothes at Sunday services than suits and ties.
 The depth of our spiritual experience cannot be measured by our casual appearance.
 We invite you to visit us anytime to share this experience.

 Sunday Morning